neilbren/user-django-framework/README.md

 ```

 The first part of the DRF created was the user creation and configuration classes defined in models.py.
-Django models provide an automatic access API to the database through models, handling the relationship between models and the backend database directly.
+DFR provides an automatic access API to the database through models, handling the relationship between models and the backend database directly.

 - `User`  - defining the attributes of the user class.
 - `UserManager` - defining the user model and creation parameters.

-This allows us to create a superuser in the django admin, based on the fields we specified in `create_superuser` function of the UserManager class:
+This allows us to create a superuser in the Django Admin, based on the fields we specified in `create_superuser` function of the UserManager class:

 ```
 python manage.py createsuperuser
 ```

-Then, by adding the `User` class to the admin.py file, we can authenticate with the superuser, and manage the users from here.
-We created a serializor, importing the class defined in the models.py, using a meta class to reference and format the specifc `User` class.
+Then, by registering the `User` class to the admin.py file, we can authenticate with the superuser, and manage the users wiithin the database from here.
+We then created a `UserSerializer` class, importing the classess defined in the models.py, using a meta class to reference and format the specifc `User` class.

 Then, we defined our viewset in views.py, importing the viewset model from the DRF.
-We created the `UserViewSet` class that imports the `User` serializer and `User` classes, and added some additional permission references to the `UpdateUser` permissions, and filtering functionality based on User attributes.
+We created the `UserViewSet` class that imports the `UserSerializer` serializer and `User` classes, added some additional permission references to the `UpdateUser` permissions, and filtering functionality based on User attributes.

-Then, we registered the /users Viewset with the router in urls.py, under the /api root directly defined at project level, so our full URL will be:
+Then, we registered the /users `UserViewSet` with the DFR router in urls.py, located under the /api root directly defined at project level, so our full URL will be:

 ```
 /http://127.0.0.1:5000/api/users/